American Express Green Card Review

-Reena Thomas, Ph.D., is an editor/writer at Bankrate and CreditCards.com with a focus on credit card reward offers.
-She enjoys delving into the credit card landscape to help readers make valuable credit card decisions that are right for them.
+Reena Thomas, Ph.D., is a former editor/writer at Bankrate and CreditCards.com, who focused on credit card rewards.
+She enjoyed delving into the credit card landscape to help readers make valuable credit card decisions that are right for them.

 Reena has over a decade of experience in education and publishing.
 Before joining Bankrate in 2023, she was a copy editor for NurseJournal, Trillium Publishing, Voyager Expanded Learning, and Rockefeller University Press.
 She also worked as a tenure-track college English instructor after receiving her doctorate and has published academic articles.